 - To fill the dough, use a spoon to get small blobs of coconut oil and evenly distribute them all over the dough (leave about a half an inch around the edges to the filling doesn't pour out).
 If using butter, you can shred it and sprinkle it over the dough, or soften it and use the "small blob" method 😉

 - Generously sprinkle all of the cinnamon-sugar mixture over the oil , once again leaving a 1/2 inch border around the edge.

 Making the rolls

 - Here comes the only slightly tricky part.
 With the dough rectangle horizontal (longest side parallel to you), roll the dough starting from the side closest to you.
-Use the silicone mat or parchment paper to start the roll tightly, and then use your hands to roll continue to roll it.
-If it starts to stick at all, put extra flour or starch on the bottom and press it in.
+Use the silicone mat or parchment paper to start the roll tightly, and then continue rolling with the parchment paper, very similarly to rolling up sushi.
+Don't roll the parchment paper or mat inside the cinnamon roll.
+Just use it by rolling from the bottom up.
+If it starts to stick at all, put extra flour or starch on the bottom and press it in with a spatula.

 - Cut the roll in half with a sharp knife dipped in flour or starch (wipe it in between each cut).
 Then cut each half in half again.
 Now divide each quarter into three rolls.
 Place the rolls tightly together in the prepared pan.

 - If you are waiting to bake the cinnamon rolls until the morning, go ahead and wrap them in plastic wrap and place in the fridge overnight.

 - To bake immediately, place place them uncovered in the preheated oven at 375 degrees F for 25-30 minutes.

 To ice them